jdanielmourao/obsidian-sanctum/documentation/Theme_Guide.md

 2. **Custom Icons:** Sanctum uses icons from [IBM's Design Language icon library](https://www.ibm.com/design/language/iconography/ui-icons/library/)

 3. **Multi-Color Highlights:** for when you need more than a single highlight color!
+These colors are all customizable through the Style Settings plugin, as well as the highlighted text color, in order to make sure contrast is mantained (or for more funky combinations, it's up to you).
 To use them, simply use the following syntax:

 ```
 ==highlight== - for a yellow highlight